-Students who were awarded a TCD P.Grad.Dip. within the previous four years may enter directly into year two of the relevant strand of the course, with the permission of the course committee.
+Students awarded a P.Grad.Dip. from Trinity College Dublin within the previous four years may enter directly into year two of the relevant strand of the course, with the permission of the course committee.

-Such students must undertake additional modules of up to 30 ECTS credits, in addition to the dissertation, to accrue up to an additional 60 ECTS credits.
-For those students, the Masters will therefore be awarded on the basis of up to 120 ECTS.
+Such students must undertake additional modules of up to 30 credits, in addition to the dissertation, to accrue up to an additional 60 credits.
+For those students, the Masters degree will therefore be awarded on the basis of up to 120 ECTS credits.

-Students who previously exited with the Postgraduate Diploma as a consequence of failing the dissertation will not be permitted to re-enter to pursue the Masters.
+Students who previously exited with the Postgraduate Diploma as a consequence of failing the dissertation will not be permitted to re-enter to pursue the Masters course.

 31.8 Assessments and examinations: A combination of assessment methods is used to assess the learning outcomes for the course.
 In the second year a dissertation must be submitted.
 The pass mark for all assessments is 50%.
-Each module must be passed independently and all practice assessments must be passed without compensation.
+Each module must be passed independently and all practice assessments must be passed.
 If a student fails a module on the second attempt, this indicates failure of the whole course.
+Compensation may be permitted at the discretion of the supplemental Court of Examiners, under specific conditions as outlined in the course handbook.